Can I Invoice a Company as an Individual?

 Payment terms – Mention payment terms like within how many days the customer is expected to make the payment.

-Payment method you accept – Include the mode of payment.
-How would you like to expect the payment through card, through payment gateway, directly accept the payment or get it transferred in your bank account.
+The payment method you accept – Include the mode of payment.
+How would you like to expect the payment through cards, through payment gateways, directly accept the payment, or get it transferred to your bank account?

 Related articleHow to write an Invoice?